Choose a start date

 This module aims to provide community and hospital based optometrists with knowledge of common medical retina conditions, enabling them to make accurate and appropriate referral decisions.
 Additionally, the module aims to prepare optometrists to commence working in diabetic retinopathy screening services, and (under supervision) in medical retina new patient triage clinics and AMD treatment-retreatment clinics.

-Online Launch Date: 25th May 2018
+MAY: Online Launch Date: 25 May 2018

-Face-to-Face Dates: 25th - 27th June 2018
+JUN: Face-to-Face Dates: 25 - 27 June 2018

-Exam Date: 5th September 2018
+SEP: Exam Date: 5 September 2018